 Museum of the Hospital of St Roch

-A museum since 1966, the old hospital dedicated to St Roch, the patron saint of plague victims, was built in the 12C on piles driven into the River Théols and enlarged between the 15C and 18C.
-The collections cover archaeology, sculpture (two tree of Jesse sculptures, dating from the late 15C and unique in Europe, public health, fine arts, primitive art and contemporary art.
-In 2015, the museum received the exceptional donation of Zao Wou-Ki's personal collection, with some 90 works of 20C art.
+A museum since 1966, the old hospice dedicated to St Roch, patron saint of plague victims, was built in the 12C on piles over the River Théols and enlarged between the 15C and 18C.
+The collections cover archaeology, sculpture (two Tree of Jesse sculptures, dating from the late 15C, the only such pieces in Europe), public health, fine arts, primitive art and contemporary art.
+In 2015, the museum received the exceptional donation of Zao Wou-Ki's entire personal collection, comprising 90 pieces by 20C artists.

 Address:Rue de l’Hospice-St-Roch, 36100 Issoudun

 Jul-Aug: 10am-12.30pm, 2pm-6pm, Mon-Tue 2pm-6pm; May-Jun and Sep: 10am-noon, 2pm-6pm, Mon-Tue 2pm-6pm; rest of year: daily except Mon-Tue 10am-noon, 2pm-6pm - closed Jan, 1 Jan, 1 May, 1 Nov, 24-26 Dec